When writing The Ultimate Small Business Branding Guide, the irony of commas in the title wasn’t lost on me.

 The best way to develop a name for your brand is to consult with a professional branding agency.
 Working with professionals who do this for a living is should work out well for you.

-Finding an agency with a good reputation can be a little tricky, but it’s worth persevering with.
+Finding a branding agency with a good reputation can be a little tricky, but it’s worth persevering with.

 A good professional branding agency will work with you to drill down into your business and really get you thinking outside the box about your company.